gui27souza/Album-Hub/patch-notes.md

   - Add albums to the library via index
   - Rate album and tracklist via album page

+- Album Color Shadow on album-item on index

 - Program architechture rebuild

 - Scrapped: